csinva/csinva.github.io/_notes/stat/time_series.md

-# [book](https://www.stat.tamu.edu/~suhasini/teaching673/time_series.pdf) notes + [book2](http://home.iitj.ac.in/~parmod/document/introduction%20time%20series.pdf) - Introduction to Time Series and Forecasting
+# [book1](https://www.stat.tamu.edu/~suhasini/teaching673/time_series.pdf) (A course in Time Series Analysis) + [book2](http://home.iitj.ac.in/~parmod/document/introduction%20time%20series.pdf) (Intro to Time Series and Forecasting)

 ## ch 1

+- when errors are dependent, very hard to distinguish noise from signal
 - usually in time-series analysis, we begin by de-trending the data and analyzing the residuals
   - ex. assume linear trend or quadratic trend and subtract that fit (or could include sin / cos for seasonal behavior)
   - ex. look at the differences instead of the points (nth order difference removes nth order polynomial trend).
 However, taking differences can introduce dependencies in the data
   - ex. remove trend using sliding window (maybe with exponential weighting)
-- when errors are dependent, very hard to distinguish noise from signal
 - periodogram - in FFT, this looks at the magnitude of the coefficients (but loses the phase information)

 ## ch 2 - stationary time series